KVM-VMI/kvm/Documentation/virt/kvm/kvmi.rst

 * -KVM_EINVAL - padding is not zero
 * -KVM_EAGAIN - the selected vCPU can't be introspected yet
 * -KVM_EPERM - the access is restricted by the host
+* -KVM_EBUSY - the event can't be intercepted right now (e.g. KVMI_EVENT_BREAKPOINT if the #BP event is already intercepted by userspace)

 11. KVMI_VCPU_GET_REGISTERS
 ---------------------------